gpozzi/sql-projects/managing-big-data-with-sql/README.md

 # 1. Scope

-In this repository I will upload the projects submitted for the MySQL course taught by Duke University, taken in Coursera platform
+In this repository I will upload the projects submitted for the MySQL course taught by Duke University, taken in Coursera's platform.

 # 2. Course Overview